SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

-# Exercise 2 - Create and deploy a project containing database artifacts using the SAP HANA Getting Started Wizard
+# Exercise 2 - Create and Deploy Native Database Artifacts Using Guided Development

-This exercise will demonstrate how to create a project containing tables, a calculation view, and a stored procedure using the Getting Started wizard.
+This exercise will demonstrate how to create a project containing tables, a calculation view, and a stored procedure using the guided development tool.
 Further details on some of the concepts shown here can be found at [SAP HANA Cloud, SAP HANA Database Developer Guide for Cloud Foundry Multitarget Applications](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2b99f19e9264c4d9ae9221b22f6f589/f8e431e3cdc14516b4ba8c9932afd1f4.html?version=latest&locale=en-US).

 ## Exercise 2.1 Create a New SAP HANA Database Project from a Template

-1. In the SAP Business Application Studio, start the **Guided Development** wizard by selecting it from the bottom of the Welcome screen.
+1. In the SAP Business Application Studio, start the **Guided Development** tool by selecting it from the bottom of the Welcome screen.

     ![](images/welcome.png)